greatscottgadgets/ubertooth/host/doc/ubertooth-btle.md

 parameters.
 As of 2018-06-R1, advertising packets that do not match the filter are dropped.

-In both sniffing modes, Ubertooth can log data to PCAP or PcapNG with a variety of pseudoheaders.
+In all sniffing modes, Ubertooth can log data to PCAP or PcapNG with a variety of pseudoheaders.
 The recommended logging format is PcapNG (`-r`) or PCAP with LE Pseudoheader (`-q`).
 For compatibility with crackle (see [USING WITH CRACKLE][]), use PCAP with PPI (`-c`).